 Introduced in 1984 by Tony Magelica's Mag Instruments company, this light has been hailed (by Fortune & Money magazines, plus American Style, a book depicting classic American product designs) as an example of outstanding engineering design.
 You've likely seen one, but if you've never used a Mini Maglite, you may be unaware of its many clever features:

 All this in under 6 inches (15cm) of length, weighing under 4 ounces (114g).
 The Mini Maglite has many imitators, but nothing comes close to the original.
-And you can buy one, including two high quality alkaline batteries, spare bulb, and a carry holster, for around $12.
+And you can buy one, including two high quality alkaline batteries, spare bulb, and a carry holster, for under USD$10.
 It's hard to imagine a better incandescent travel flashlight; were it not for the advent of vastly superior LED designs, this would still be the perfect choice.